DscInflux/.github/profile/README.md

 ## ✨ Features

 - 🔍 Browse public profiles by interest or tag
-- 🤝 Cross-platform: supports Discord and Revolt
+- 🤝 Cross-platform: supports Discord, X and Github (more coming soon).
 - 📬 One-click friend request links
 - 🧾 Custom bios, usernames, and searchable tags
 - 🔒 Privacy-first — no weird tracking, no spam